 In this paper, we term the original setting as 4M, and ours as 3M.
-Detailed statistics about the four datasets can be found in the appendix.

 \textbf{Pre-training implementation details} Majority of our experiments are performed based on ALBEF~\cite{2021_neurips_albef} given its superior performance on a range of downstream tasks.
 We adopt the official codebase\footnote{https://github.com/salesforce/ALBEF} kindly provided by the authors.
 Following~\cite{2021_neurips_albef}, the model is trained for $30$ epochs with a total batch size of $512$ on 8 V100 GPUs.
 When using MixGen, the default value of $M$ is set to a quarter of the batch size $B$, i.e., a minibatch will contain $384$ existing samples and $128$ new image-text pairs.
 AdamW~\cite{2019_iclr_optimizer} is adopted as the optimizer with a weight decay of $0.02$.
 Learning rate is warmed-up to $1e^{-4}$ in the first $1000$ iterations and then decayed to $1e^{-5}$ following a cosine schedule.
 For ViLT and TCL, we use their official codebase\footnote{https://github.com/dandelin/ViLT} \footnote{https://github.com/uta-smile/TCL}.
 For CLIP, we adopt a reproducible implementation from open-clip\footnote{https://github.com/mlfoundations/open$\_$clip}.
 To save memory and speed up experiments, we use mix precision training~\cite{2018_iclr_fp16}.